openbmc/openbmc/poky/documentation/overview-manual/yp-intro.rst

    require system administrator privileges.
 For example, file ownership or permissions might need to be defined.
 Pseudo is a tool that you can either use directly or through the environment variable ``LD_PRELOAD``.
-Either method allows these operations to succeed as if system administrator privileges exist even when they do not.
+Either method allows these operations to succeed even without system administrator privileges.

    Thanks to Pseudo, the Yocto Project never needs root privileges to build images for your target system.